Bringing Coaching News to the Media: Ways to Use the Press

 Headshot of contributing author Elisabeth Bellevue.

-Elisabeth Bellevue is a strategic communication professional experienced in political campaigns, public relations, government affairs and advocacy.
-Elisabeth is a second-year graduate student at the George Washington University pursuing a Master of Arts in Media & Strategic Communication (political communication).
-Elisabeth is an Assistant Account Executive at Stanton Communications.
+Elisabeth Bellevue is a strategic communication professional experienced in political campaigns, public relations, government affairs, and advocacy.
+Elisabeth is a second-year graduate student at the George Washington University pursuing a master of arts in media and strategic communication (political communication).
+Elisabeth is an assistant account executive at Stanton Communications.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.